simonbrage/DiscordBot/README.md

 **Miscellaneous:**
 - `-backflip` Displays a backflip GIF.
 - `-poll`     Take a vote on important matters.
-- `-roll`     Pick a random number between 1 and your number.
+- `-roll`     Pick a random number between 1 and your number (defaults to 6).

 **Default:**
 - `-help`     Shows embed with list of available commands.